-Judith Dotson is an Executive Vice President and is President for the Company's National Security sector.
-Ms. Dotson joined our Company in 1989 and became a Senior Vice President in 2004.
-Ms. Dotson led the Company's Finance, Economic Development, and Energy business from 2014 to March 2017 and the Joint Combatant Command business from 2017 to March 2020.
+Judith Dotson is an Executive Vice President at Booz Allen and President for the Company's Global Defense sector.
+Ms. Dotson joined Booz Allen in 1989 and became a Senior Vice President in 2004.
+Prior to assuming her current role in August 2022, Ms. Dotson led the Company's Finance, Economic Development, and Energy business from 2014 to 2017, the Joint Combatant Command business from 2017 to 2020, and she served as President for the Company's National Security sector from 2020 to July 2022.
 Previously, she led the Company's Enterprise Integration Capability Development Team, the Defense System Development Capability Team, and the Environment & Energy Technology Team.
 Ms. Dotson previously served on the board of directors for the Nature Generation, a not-for-profit that inspires and empowers environmental stewardship in youth.